 Although rag rugs have a rich history in European culture, the Swedes have created some of the most beautiful and practical with the ability to withstand generations of wear.
 The fun of rag rugs is that as you re-purpose your old duds they will trigger memories of events passed when you wore them with style and grace.

 Participants need to bring their own weft material (approximately 2-1/2 to 3 pounds) completely washed and pressed.
-Besides using old clothing, Kona cotton fabric is a nice weight of material that beats compactly into the weft and wears well.
+The Kona cotton fabric is a nice weight of material which beats compactly into the weft and wears well.

 The preparation or cutting of the weft material will be taught during the workshop.
 We will use rotary cutters and very sharp scissors.
 If you have these items feel free to bring them to facilitate a steady pace of weaving.